 Creating an email course is an affordable way to show off your expertise.

-Sure, not every topic can be fully covered or taught from scratch by means of email.
-You won’t be able to deliver interactive tasks right in the mailbox since email courses mostly consist of text.
+Of course, not every topic can be fully covered or taught from scratch by means of email.
+You won’t be able to deliver interactive tasks right in the mailbox, since email course content mostly consists of text.
 But what is a disadvantage for one, can be an advantage for others.
 Email courses can be a good choice if you’re looking for a budget-friendly alternative to full-fledged eLearning and don’t need any bells and whistles.

 3. Training video